camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/08-transactions-in-processes.html.md

  * In Testcases you know the exact state of the engine after the method call, which makes assertions on process state or service call results easy.
  * In production code the same is true; allowing you to use synchronous logic if required, for example because you want to present a synchronous user experience in the front-end as shown in the Tutorial "UI Mediator".
- * The execution is plain Java computing which is very efficient and performant.
+ * The execution is plain Java computing which is very efficient in terms of performance.
  * You can always switch to 'async=true' if you need different behavior.

 But there are consequences which you should keep in mind:

  * In case of Exceptions the state is rolled back to the last persistent wait state of the process instance.
 It might even mean that the process instance will never be created!
 You cannot easily trace the exception back to the node in the process causing the exception.
 You have to handle the exception in the client.
- * Parallel process paths are not executed parallelly in terms of Java Threads, the different paths are executed sequentially, since we only have and use one Thread.
+ * Parallel process paths are not executed in parallel in terms of Java Threads, the different paths are executed sequentially, since we only have and use one Thread.
  * Timers cannot fire before the transaction is committed to the database.
 Timers are explained in more detail later, but they are triggered by the only active part of the Process Engine where we use own Threads: The Job Executor.
 Hence they run in an own thread which receives the due timers from the database.
 But in the database the timers are not visible before the current transaction is visible.
 So the following timer will never fire:

 <img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/NotWorkingTimerOnServiceTimeout.png"/>